Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 | Smart home with automation | Very low annual usage (<2'000 kWh) |

 Prerequisite is a smart meter.
-By the end of 2027, 80% of Swiss households must be equipped with one, as of mid-2026 about 60% are reached (source: SFOE).
+By the end of 2027, 80% of Swiss metering points must be equipped with one under federal regulation; rollout is well advanced (source: SFOE).

 Energy Communities (ZEV/LEG) from 2026